 IoT, edge of cloud powering up new business opportunities

-John Atherton, Eaton ANZ general manager for power quality, says cloud computing’s consolidation of the data centre environment - with fewer data centres built as the power moves to larger centralised environments - is forcing resellers to adapt.
+John Atherton, Eaton ANZ general manager for power quality, says cloud computing’s consolidation of the data center environment - with fewer data centers built as the power moves to larger centralised environments - is forcing resellers to adapt.

-“If there are fewer on-premise data centres being built, how do you make sure you maximise the opportunity that’s coming out of that?,” Atherton says.
+“If there are fewer on-premise data centers being built, how do you make sure you maximise the opportunity that’s coming out of that?,” Atherton says.